Common misconceptions about Self Realization

 Common sense tells us that if parents need our immediate attention and care, God can wait, Guru can wait.
 To tell a disciple to prioritize service to parents if that is the need of the hour requires common sense, not sixth sense.
 Any ordinary person can have this sense.
 There is no reason to think that the guru in this situation lacks it.
 If he did not tell the disciple to not leave his parents and come all the way to meet him, there could be other reasons for that.
 May be it wasn’t he who asked the disciple to come.
 May be some other people coaxed him to go.
 Or may be he genuinely was aware that taking a day off from parent duty would not create any significant inconvenience and in fact be beneficial to his disciple.
 There could be a number of plausible reasons.

 The misconception lies in the mind of the brother who questions the authority of the guru based on a presumption that the guru ought to have some sort of a sixth sense, through which he ought to see that the parents are not well and hence he should guide the disciple to stay with them instead of asking him to come to himself.
+The basis of his argument is that the guru ought to be omniscient.

 Self realization is not synonymous with omniscience.